Frequently Asked Questions

 Who is PypeServer?

 We’re a US-based software company on a mission to make your pipe, hanger, plumbing, electrical, and other fabrication processes more efficient.
 Our software can control and enhance manual tools, linear positioners, automated saws, pipe profilers, robotic welders, and many others.
 We typically save our customers a minimum of 20% on labor and 5% on materials.

 We don’t just control tools, we also offer plugins and integrations for your BIM or CAD software that makes it easy to get data from your models for fabrication.
 Finally, we have a Cloud infrastructure to get that data to your tools, monitor your fabrication progress, help your assemblers, and collaborate with others both inside and outside your firm.

 Our philosophy is that modern productivity software shouldn’t just be for big companies with big budgets.
 Our products are affordable, powerful, and easy to use because we keep it simple by focusing on the most important functions people need and little else.
 We have over 200 satisfied customers and an excellent reputation for customer support.

-My pipe profiler, TigerStop, or RazorGage came with software, so why would I upgrade it with PypeServer?
+My tools came with factory software, why should I upgrade them with Lyte or Enterprise?

-How much money can I save with PypeServer Enterprise?
+How much money can I save with Lyte and Enterprise?

-It depends on how busy your shop is but there are three main sources of savings with Enterprise:
+With Enterprise, it depends on how busy your shop is but there are three main sources of savings: